-- The Group's 126,000 employees generate a social security and HR tax burden of more than €2 billion, including payroll taxes and training taxes; - As a result of our activities, our purchases of goods and services from suppliers result in non-deductible VAT of over €780 million.
+• The Group's 124,000 employees generate a social security and HR tax burden of more than €2.2 billion, including payroll taxes and training taxes.
+This amount includes in particular the French payroll tax due by employers established in France who are not subject to value added tax (VAT) on their entire revenues, as is the case for banks.
+This tax represents approximately 10% of the Group's HR contributions due worldwide, i.e. more than €250 million; • As a result of our activities, our purchases of goods and services from suppliers result in non-deductible VAT of over €660 million.